-If you fire low-fire clay and glazes and never get above cone 4 or so, your elements will last a long time, especially if you are only bisque firing.
-This is good, to a point.
-If you only low-fire, the problem you are most likely to encounter over time is that the elements expand as they age.
-The length and the coil diameter increase.
-Meanwhile the atmosphere in the kiln slowly eats away at the metal of the element.
-Although the total resistance usually increases as the elements age, sometimes it decreases, or reverses itself.
-This usually only happens when the elements are very old but have not yet failed completely.
-As the element expands, it binds up in the corners.
-This can make the individual coils push together and touch each other in the corners, making a short cut for the electricity, reducing the amount of element material the electricity must pass through, and therefore reducing the resistance in the whole element.
-This may make it hotter in the kiln, but if there is a lot of element material jammed in the corners there will not be enough material left in the coiled form to radiate the heat generated by the increased amperage and decreased resistance.
-Only the parts of the wire not touching the coils on either side of them will emit heat.
-More amperage through the electrical components in the control could cause damage if the situation continues or the resistance drops far enough.
+If you use low-fire clay and glaze (never firing above cone 4) or only bisque fire, your elements will last a long time.
+This is good to an extent, but you will encounter another problem over time.
+Elements expand as they age, increasing in length and coil diameter.
+Although resistance usually increases as the elements age, this expansion can decrease it.
+As the element expands, it binds up in the corners, pushing individual coils together.
+This creates shortcuts for the electricity and reduces the material it must pass through.
+In turn, the resistance in the whole element is reduced.
+Only the parts of the wire that don't contact the coils on either side of them will emit heat.
+If there is a lot of element material jammed in the corners, there won't be enough material left in the coil to radiate the heat generated by the increased amperage and decreased resistance.
+More amperage through the electrical components in the controller could cause damage if the situation continues or the resistance drops far enough.
+Additionally, the expanding diameter of the elements can make them challenging to remove from the holders

-In addition, the expanding diameter of an element can make it difficult to get it out of the holder.
-Usually this will not happen to those firing to higher temperatures because the maximum temperature of the kiln is quickly compromised by increases in the resistance, requiring the elements to be changed long before they can jam up in the corners.
-Also, high temperatures and glaze firings are more prone to eating through the element, causing it to fail, before the element can expand enough to cause the problems mentioned above.
-Use the multi-meter.
-Visually inspect your elements.
+This won't typically happen to those firing at higher temperatures because increases in resistance quickly compromise the kiln's maximum temperature, requiring the elements to be changed long before they can jam up in the corners.
+High temperatures and glaze firings are also more prone to eating through the element, causing it to fail before the element can expand enough to cause the problems mentioned above.
+Occasionally, use a multi-meter and visually inspect your elements.